wilie-s/nouveaumonde.ch/README.md

 - bootstrap
 - sass
 - nodejs
-- yarn

 ## Theme Development

-nodejs and yarn is used to compile less to css.
+nodejs is used to compile less to css.

 **Requirement for development**

 - **nodejs** https://nodejs.org/en/
--  **yarn** on your system [follow the instruction to install yarn](https://yarnpkg.com/lang/en/docs/install/).

 **Install project dependencies**

-    $ yarn install
+    $ npm install

 **Work with less**

 Start watcher on less files (build on change)

-    $ yarn run start
+    $ npm run start

 Build sass (one time)

-    $ yarn run build
+    $ npm run build

 ## Autorefresh (no cache)